-Identity theft is one of the most terrifying fraudulent acts you can come across in your lifetime.
 When you’ve been a victim of identity theft, it means someone out there has access to your personal information and is using it for criminal purposes.
-They can have information from your name to your driver’s license to your credit cards and even your SIN.
-With access to such information, they have the capacity to commit several criminal acts against you.
+They may have access to certain pieces of information such as your name, address, date of birth, your driver’s license number, your credit card details and even your SIN.
+With access to such information, they have the capacity to commit several criminal acts against you, including:

-- Create new accounts in your name.
-It can range from something as simple as a new phone account to new credit card or bank accounts.
+- Creating new accounts in your name.
+It can range from something as simple as a new phone account to new credit cards, loans and even mortgages.

-- Take out multiple loans through online loans.
+- Take out multiple loans through online lenders.

 - Use your identity to buy a new car.